-In state fiscal year 2015, 3,036 children were served in Child Protection Centers funded by the Iowa Department of Public Health (IDPH).
+In state fiscal year 2016, 3,418 children were served in Child Protection Centers funded by the lowa Department of Public Health (IDPH).

-Why are Child Protection Centers important to promoting and protecting the health of Iowans?
+Why are Child Protection Centers important to protecting and improving the health of Iowans?

 - Children who are victims of alleged child abuse can be further victimized by the numerous interviews and exams they undergo.
-At a Child Protection Center, all investigations can occur in one place. - IDPH works with five Child Protection Centers in Iowa: Allen Child Protection Center in Waterloo, Mercy Child Advocacy in Sioux City, Mississippi Valley Child Protection Center in Muscatine, Regional Child Protection Center (Blank Children's Hospital) in Des Moines, and St. Luke's Child Protection Center in Hiawatha.
+At a Child Protection Center, all investigations to gather evidence can occur in one place. - Protection Center in Waterloo, Mercy Child Advocacy in Sioux City, Mississippi Valley Child Protection Center in Muscatine, Regional Child Protection Center (Blank Children's Hospital) in Des Moines, and St. Luke's Child Protection Center in Hiawatha.
+To expand accessibility, additional services are provided at a satellite office in Mason City operated by Allen Child Protection Center, and via the Missippi Valley Center's agreement with a provider in Davenport.